rajabishek/blogger/source/_drafts/Email-iOS-app.md

 > If a picture is worth 1000 words, a prototype is worth 1000 meetings.
 -- **@ideo**

-Rightly said, there is no point in showing the design screens alone to the client.
+Today its not enough showing the design screens alone to the client.
 What if the client can actually touch and use a dummy version of the app to get a feel of it.
-All this happens even before we write a single line of code.
-Today's tools and software allows us to make such good prototypes that it becomes hard to different between the prototype and actual app.
-Developing prototypes and getting approval before staring out can save so many issues, meetings, and can cut down the cost.
+All this happens even before we write even a single line of code.
+Today's tools and software are so powerful that they allow us to make prototypes that are so close to the original app.
+Developing prototypes and getting approval before starting can save so much time, effort and money.
 The final working app would look exactly the same as the prototype but will have all of the functionality built in.

 ## On-boarding Screens
 The on boarding process is a critical step in setting your users up for success with your product, but there are a number of considerations and hard decisions to be made when you are designing your on boarding to define how best to get your users familiar with your product and its value.